 Continuous usage may indicate your property has a plumbing or irrigation system leak or that a tap or hose bib was left running.
 Select standard toilet repair parts and other water-saving devices are provided free from the SFPUC.
 Residential customers with toilets installed before 1994 may also be eligible for a free new toilet, including installation, through our Plumbing Fixture Replacement Program (PREP).
 In addition to visually inspecting plumbing fixtures, other ways to help detect leaks include:

 Register or log on to My Account to view your household’s or property's hourly, daily, weekly and monthly water use.
 Sudden increases in water use could mean a plumbing or irrigation system leak has developed or some other unusual water use is occurring.
-If My Account shows that your hourly water usage never went to zero over the last three days and/or had a sustained spike in usage, it could indicate you have an ongoing leak.
+If My Account shows that your hourly water usage never went to zero over the review period and/or had a sustained spike in usage, it could indicate you have an ongoing leak.

 You may also request a free inspection by the SFPUC that will include performing a manual read of the water meter while all water fixtures and irrigation systems are turned off, which can help identify silent leaks that could occur from breaks in the main water supply line leading into your home.